-Bozeman Music on Main Every Friday, July 1 through late August
+Bozeman MT Music on Main, Fridays, July 1 through late August

 Bozeman, Montana Music on Main scheduled bands are TBD.
 Every Thursday evening in July and August from 6:30pm – 8:30PM enjoy live music in downtown Bozeman.
 Bring the kids from 6:30 PM to 7:30 PM for planned activities like Kenyon Noble’s Junior Carpenter program and educational games with the Museum of the Rockies and Children’s Museum.
 Grab a bite to eat from food vendors that will be on site or step into a few of the downtown stores that stay open late!
 No pets, please.
 For More.

 Lewis and Clark Challenge Course, Bozeman Montana May through September 406-994-2251

 This interactive series of stations offers visitors a chance for a hands-on experience of the Lewis & Clark adventure.
 Climb a board a keel-boat, out run a grizzly bear, and see if you can lift a cradle-board like Sacajawea carried.
 These activities plus geography, botany, Native American culture, a much more.

 Bozeman Lunch on the Lawn, (LOL) Wednesdays, July through August 406-597-9797, 111 South Grand Avenue, Bozeman